pepperpepperpepper/OpenDroidPDF/plan.md

 - Conversion is a platform-level pre-processing step (UI/controller ownership), not a `pp_core` feature:
   - `pp_core` owns rendering/search/annotations of the converted PDF, and stays converter-agnostic.
 - Android conversion uses a companion “Office Pack” when installed; otherwise we fall back to a guided external conversion flow.
+- `.docx` is the v1 target; `.doc` support is best-effort and may be “unsupported on Android” until the Office Pack engine supports it (must be a clear, explicit error, not a crash).
+- F-Droid constraint: the main app must not download/execute new code after install; “optional support” must be delivered as an installable package (the Office Pack APK), not a runtime code download.

 Office Pack (Android) — packaging + security rules
 - The Office Pack is a separate APK (built from the same repo or a sibling repo) with its own `applicationId` (e.g. `org.opendroidpdf.officepack`).
 - The main app only binds to the Office Pack if it is signed by the same signing certificate as the main app (prevents a malicious “converter” app from hijacking the flow).
 - The main app must not grant broad storage permissions; conversion I/O is via `ParcelFileDescriptor` or app-private temp files + explicit URI grants scoped to the Office Pack.
+- Treat documents as untrusted input:
+  - no macro execution; conversion must be offline (no network),
+  - enforce timeouts and surface errors cleanly (no ANR).

 Office Pack (Android) — converter contract (v1)
 - A single exported bound service owned by the Office Pack performs conversions (ONE OWNER).